 Pixels that make up an eye texture are very unevenly represented due to the distortion.
 More pixels are required to create the post-distortion areas at the edge of the FOV than the center of the FOV, which results in a higher pixel density at the edge of the FOV than in the middle.
 This is highly counterproductive since users generally look toward the center of the screen.
 On top of that, lenses blur the edge of the field of view, so even though many pixels have been rendered in that part of the eye texture, the sharpness of the image is lost.
 The GPU spends a lot of time rendering pixels at the edge of the FOV that can’t be clearly seen.
 This is very inefficient.

 Fixed Foveated Rendering reclaims some of the wasted GPU processing resources by lowering the resolution of the output image during its computation.
 This is implemented by controlling the resolution of individual render tiles on the GPU.
-Oculus Go and Quest use a tiled renderer.
+Oculus Quest uses a tiled renderer.
 FFR works by controlling the resolution of individual tiles, and ensuring that the tiles that fall on the edges of the eye buffer are lower resolution than the center.
 This reduces the number of pixels that the GPU needs to fill without perceptibly lowering the quality of the post-distortion image and as a result translates to a very significant improvement in GPU performance for applications that render a large number of pixels.

 The screenshots below show the tile resolution multiplier map for a 1024x1024 eye buffer.
 The colors represent the following resolution levels in the example images that follow to demonstrate the FFR settings:

 The foveation level can also be configured to be automatically adjusted based on the GPU utilization by turning on dynamic foveation.
 When dynamic foveation is enabled, the foveation level will be adjusted automatically with the specified foveation level as the maximum.
 The system goes up to the chosen foveation level, but never above, based on GPU utilization and the requirements of the application.
+You should use Dynamic FFR and not Unreal’s Dynamic Resolution feature.

 There are multiple ways to set the FFR level and turn on dynamic foveation.